MatthewGohyy/CSR-Volunteer-Matching-System/CLASS_DIAGRAMS.md

 ### 2. Entity Layer
 - Shows all entity classes and their relationships
-- Includes enums for type safety
+- Includes enums for type safety (Note: UserType has 4 values but only 3 profile tables)
 - Demonstrates one-to-one, one-to-many relationships
+- **Important:** ADMIN is a valid user type but has no separate profile table

 ### 3. Controller Layer
 - Shows all HTTP request handlers